-- Development of innovative and potentially transformative approaches to STEM graduate education, informed by evidence. - Extension of NRT program elements to non-NRT trainees to benefit a larger population of STEM graduate students across an institution. - 3.
-Dissemination of outcomes and gained insights from NRT training approaches. - Facilitation and advancement of novel, potentially transformative interdisciplinary research in areas of high priority to the nation. - Comprehensive training of STEM graduate students, including the development of technical and professional skills for both research and research-related careers within and outside academia. - 6.
-Evidence -based strategies to broaden participation of students from diverse backgrounds. - 7.
-Robust formative assessment that is central to the traineeship and routinely informs and improves practice.
+- Development of innovative and potentially transformative approaches to STEM graduate education, informed by evidence. - Extension of NRT program elements to non-NRT-funded trainees and to non-trainees to benefit a larger population of STEM graduate students across an institution. - 3.
+Dissemination of outcomes and gained insights from NRT training approaches. - 4.
+Facilitation and advancement of novel, potentially transformative interdisciplinary research in areas of high priority to the nation. - Comprehensive training of STEM graduate students, including the development of technical and professional skills for both research and research-related careers within and outside academia. - 6.
+Incorporation of evidence-based strategies to broaden participation of students from diverse backgrounds. - 7.
+Implementation of robust formative assessment that is central to the traineeship and routinely informs and improves practice.

-4. Priority Research Areas
+D. Priority Research Areas